 Using Ecometrica’s Sustainability Reporting Software for the new Streamlined Energy and Carbon Reporting (SECR) requirements couldn’t be easier.
 Our sustainability software allows you to easily collect, calculate and report your energy use and carbon emissions in compliance with the new framework.

 For many companies, SECR will be the first time they have to collect and report on energy and carbon data.
 Using Ecometrica’s Sustainability Reporting Software removes the worry about not collecting or reporting the correct information.

 What is SECR?

-The new SECR regulations are replacing the Carbon Reduction Commitment (CRC) scheme from 1st April 2019 in an attempt to simplify reporting requirements while bringing almost 8,000 more businesses into the UK’s mandatory carbon reporting.
+The new SECR regulations replaced the Carbon Reduction Commitment (CRC) scheme on 1st April 2019 in an attempt to simplify reporting requirements whilst bringing almost 8,000 more businesses into the UK’s mandatory carbon reporting.
 The reporting requirement of energy and carbon for all large organisations in the UK (except for some exemptions, see below) is in line with the Taskforce on Climate-related Financial Disclosures (TCFD) recommendations.

 SECR aims to: